Kazakh wrestling: Techniques

+Competitions

 This game intensify the human body, strengthens muscles, teaches tolerance, bravery, agility, trains to think clearly and find a way out of problematic situations.
 It is also the national art of self-defense.
 Wrestlers gain the ability to use all the strength in their body.
 That means they're allowed to employ all the methods on the belt and above.
 The point is to throw the opponent with his back down.

 The wrestlers are divided into 3 groups depending on their age and 8 categories depending on weight.
 Adults compete for 10 minutes and teenagers for 5 minutes.
 Kazakh wrestling is included in zonal, regional, republican sports festival programs, teams are honoured throughout the Kazakhstan territory.